FAANG/comm-methylation/workflowbs/README.md

 	git clone https://github.com/FAANG/faang-methylation.git
 	cd faang-methylation/workflowbs
 	Follow the instructions in the README.md file (this file ;) )

+	To install R package (with version of R > 3.2.2) you can run the scripts available at faang-methylation/workflowbs/workflows/methylseq/bin/install_*.R

 # 3 - Configuration